-A rule of thumb is that investors allow SaaS companies to burn cash in their scaling phase in accordance with the "Rule of 40" (revenue growth rate + FCF margin or profitability margin must exceed 40%).
+A rule of thumb is that analysts allow more mature SaaS companies to burn cash and grow in accordance with the "Rule of 40" (revenue growth rate + FCF margin or profitability margin must exceed 40%).
 However, early-stage SaaS companies, like most of the Danish-listed companies, are investing more in the organization and growth initiatives, implying that this measure can be harder to apply when evaluating younger companies such as these.